susom/redcap-k8s-performance-test/README.md

 Navigate to `http://localhost:8089/` to begin using the locus testing suite.

 Default configuration gives both classes a weight of 1, please ensure you specify at least 2 for the number of users.

+## Scaling
+Aside from specifying the number of users through the UI, workers can be specified in the docker compose text to increase the number of containers (emulating a distributed system) like so:

+`docker-compose up --scale worker <NUM_WORKERS>`